6.2 Energy, Resources, and Industrials

 Example of an SEC Comment

-gross margin as the most comparable GAAP measure in
+as the most directly comparable GAAP measures in

 providing the disclosures required by Item